external-secrets Wasn't Syncing from Azure Key Vault

 refreshInterval) - If yes, query the secret from the provider (Azure Key Vault)

-- Compare with current Kubernetes Secret value
+- Compare with the current Kubernetes Secret value

 - If different, update the Kubernetes Secret